 Dr. Chloe Carmichael holds a doctorate in Clinical Psychology from Long Island University.
 Her private practice focuses on stress management, relationship issues, self esteem, and coaching.
 Dr. Carmichael sees clients in her Manhattan office or via Skype.
-She talks to us on Adult Bullying.
+She talks to us on The Adult Bully.

 Is bullying as big an issue today as it was say 10 years ago?

 Yes- in fact it is an even bigger issue.
 The advent of social media has emboldened bullies, and given them more clout.
 Moreover, the permanent record of the internet makes the wounds more enduring.

 Do you see a difference in how bullying happens today – for example social media, mobile phones or maybe adult bullying ?

 Yes.
 Bullying can now occur even when two people aren’t in the same room.
 This means that a child being bullied can’t even breathe a sigh of relief after the school day ends.
 The evening hours, which may have been a respite in the past, can now be filled with new text messages and online postings that continue the bullying around the clock.

 Have you knowledge of any severe cases and consequences of Bullying and adult bullying?

 Yes, I do.
 I work with many clients who have been bullied as children, and even some who struggle with it in adulthood.
 For example, I have a client whose parents moved to the Deep South in the United States from East Asia.
 She was bullied for looking different than the other students, as well as for her nascent English skills.
 Today, she struggles with public speaking, social anxiety, and self esteem.
 Of course I see those issues as consequential to the bullying.
 The good news is that she is making a lot of progress in therapy.
 She is building awareness and learning new ways to view the world and herself.
 This facilitates positive experiences, which reinforce the new perspective she is building.